krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 #### Blue-Green deployment (blue: current, green: duplicate of prod, staging, test schema changes, test engine major upgrades)

 - use it for major database upgrades
-- one green is fully tested, fraffic will switch from blue to green
+- one green is fully tested, traffic will switch from blue to green
 - if green fails then rollback

 #### RDS Proxy